Biogen: Conference event during COVID-19 pandemic

 In September 2020, Biogen Inc. made a $10 million deposit in OneUnited Bank to provide more capital to fund home loans and commercial development in Black communities.
 In November, the company announced it would acquire a $650 million stake in Cambridge-based Sage Therapeutics and make an upfront payment of $875 million, in order to jointly develop depression treatments.

 In July 2023, Biogen acquired Reata Pharmaceuticals, headquartered in Plano, Texas, for nearly $6.5 billion.
 That month, the company also cut 1,000 jobs, or 11% of its workforce.
 In May 2024, Biogen acquired Human Immunology Biosciences (HI-Bio) for $1.15 billion.
 In July 2025, the company announced a $2 billion investment in manufacturing facilities in Research Triangle Park.
 In September 2025, the company agreed to acquire Alcyone Therapeutics for $85 million.
 In November 2025, it was announced the acquisition had been completed.
+In March 2026, Biogen paid Alteogen $20 million upfront to use its ALT-B4 enzyme technology to convert two undisclosed intravenous biologics into subcutaneous injections, potentially worth up to $579 million in future milestones.